dogecoin/dogecoin/doc/build-osx.md

 ----------------------

-    brew install automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf python qt libevent qrencode
+    brew install automake berkeley-db4 libtool boost miniupnpc openssl pkg-config protobuf python qt libevent qrencode brew install berkeley-db # You need to make sure you install a version >= 5.1.29, but as close to 5.1.29 as possible.
+Check the homebrew docs to find out how to install older versions.

 See [dependencies.md](dependencies.md) for a complete overview.